Open House is May 19th from 1-3pm! Meet our instructors and learn about our courses.

 Developed during the Renaissance, perspective was as innovative then as the Internet is today.
-Perspective enabled artists to create the illusion of depth, volume, and three-dimensional space on a two-dimensional picture plane.
-Interior design is concerned with the creation of living, working, and hospitality environments.
-The space, as well as the content, needs to be rendered both two and three-dimensionally.
-This is accomplished through using grids, floor plans, and one-point and two-point perspective drawings.
-Floor plans help to illustrate a design concept.
-One-point and two-point perspective grids help bring the designer’s vision into reality.
-In this hands-on course, students gather reference photos of furniture, accessories, and plants, then render items in felt-tip markers.
-Students work in class every session – bring supplies to all class meetings.
+It enabled artists and architects alike to create the illusion of depth, volume, and three-dimensional space on a two-dimensional picture plane.
+In interior design, the space and its contents need to be rendered both two- and three-dimensionally to bring the designer’s vision into reality.
+Students in this hands-on course gather reference photos of furniture, accessories, and plants, rendering items in felt-tip markers and using grids, floor plans, and one-point and two-point perspective drawings.
+Students work in class every session and must bring supplies to all class meetings.

 Prerequisite: XDWG1001 Drawing & Composition

 Materials List: TBD